 |SuperSalary Account||– Non-inward credit fee of $5 will be imposed after the fourth month of account opening if there is less than $1,500 credit received into the account each month|

 |Current Account||– Maintain at least one transaction every year, otherwise a dormant account fee of SGD$2 will be charged each month of account inactivity after a year of inactivity|

 |CIMB FastSaver Account||– Counter transactions at $5 per transaction|

 While these banking accounts do not charge any monthly fall-below fees, there are certain conditions that come along with such accounts, which is something you should take note of before signing up for them.

-In addition, transactions over the counter will be charged at a fee for Plus!
-Savings and CIMB FastSaver accounts, while ICBC’s Multicurrency Current Account charges a monthly dormant account of USD$10 each month for after a year of inactivity (such as a deposit or withdrawal) on the account.
+In addition, transactions over the counter will be charged at a fee for CIMB FastSaver accounts, while ICBC’s Multicurrency Current Account charges a monthly dormant account of SGD$2 each month for after a year of inactivity (such as a deposit or withdrawal) on the account.

 Best Bank Account In Singapore With No Fall-Below Fee